 - To move the folder containing your Signal data, use a cable to connect your old phone to the new phone.
 Some phones provide instructions in the storage settings.

 - Install Signal on your new device.

-- Click “Restore backup” or “Continue”.
+- Click “Transfer or restore account” or “Continue”.
 Accept the permissions.